 - No magnetic buckle

 - Limited vent holes

 - Hard to keep chin straps tight

-The size Small helmet is advertised as fitting heads sized 49 to 53 cm.
+The size small helmet is advertised as fitting heads sized 49 to 53 cm.
 That said, my just-turned-5-year-old son has a head circumference of 50cm and the Giro Scamp fits but just BARELY.
-He would be better suited to a helmet like the Giro Raze.
-For this reason, I recommend the Giro Scamp for younger toddlers and pre-schoolers.
+For this reason, I recommend the Giro Scamp for younger toddlers and preschoolers.